-You can also sport black and gold attire to cheer on the Columbus Crew, the city's Major League Soccer Team, which has a huge fan following.
+You can also sport black and gold attire to cheer on the Columbus Crew, the city's Major League Soccer Team, which has a huge fan following and a new stadium in the downtown area.
 You can round out your sports-themed visit to Huntington Park to catch a Columbus Clippers minor-league baseball game.
 Some of the best games to catch are during dime-a-dog night.

 Summer evenings are meant to enjoy under the stars with an open-air concert at Picnic with the Pops in downtown Columbus.
 The Columbus Symphony Orchestra has regular seasonal evening concerts at the Columbus Commons.
 Pack a picnic dinner and find a lawn seat or buy a table ticket and grab food from the concession area on-site and relax as you listen to the music.

 Each concert is themed, and the symphony generally teams up with a pop star or musician of another genre like rap or the OSU Marching Band.
 The musical collaborations make for a pleasant evening of music.